Network-Aware Optimization of Distributed Learning for Fog Computing: Model and Optimization Formulation

 \subsubsection{Data collection and processing}

-We use $D_i(t)$ to denote the set of data collected by device $i \in V(t)$ for the ML task at time $t$; $d \in D_i(t)$ denotes each datapoint, $d$.
-Note, $D_i(t) = \emptyset$ if a device does not collect data at time $t$. $G_i(t)$, by contrast, denotes the set of datapoints \emph{processed} by each device at time $t$, for the ML task; our optimization problem in Section~\ref{subsec:formulation:opt} relates the $G_i(t)$ to the datasets $D_i(t)$.
+We use $D_i(t)$ to denote the set of data collected by device $i \in V(t)$ for the ML task at time $t$; $d \in D_i(t)$ denotes each datapoint.
+Note, $D_i(t) = \emptyset$ if a device does not collect data at time $t$. $G_i(t)$, by contrast, denotes the set of datapoints \emph{processed} by each device at time $t$, for the ML task.
 In conventional distributed learning frameworks, $D_i(t) = G_i(t)$, as all devices process the data they collect~\cite{wang2019adaptive}; separating these variables is one of our main contributions.
-We suppose that each device $i$ can process up to $C_i(t)$ datapoints at each time $t$, where $c_i(t)$ represents the average cost per datapoint of processing $C_i(t)$ datapoints at device $i$ and at time $t$.
-These parameters might, for example, represent the battery level; devices with low battery will have lower capacities $C_i(t)$ and higher costs $c_i(t)$.
+We suppose that each device $i$ can process up to $C_i(t)$ datapoints at each time $t$, incurring a cost of $c_i(t)$ for each point.
+For example, devices with low battery will have lower capacities $C_i(t)$ and higher costs $c_i(t)$.